Brittany Parks, Zoos and Gardens

 At Le Sterou this is a large park of 'game type' animals which wander freely through the grounds.
 There's an aquarium as well

 A collection of over a 1000 exotic birds ranges from parrots to ostriches all at Rennes

-This exceptional collection of sea life at Vannes aquarium is one of the foremost in Brittany and very nicely done.
-From sharks to piranhas its all there.
+This exceptional collection of sea life at Vannes aquarium is and very nicely done.
+From sharks to piranhas it's all there.
 The aquarium is the home to the famous crocodile found in the sewers of Paris There's also a smaller aquarium in Redon with a different variety of fishy things